dawnnafus/RTHM/Getting_Started.md

 ## How to use this code - Executive Summary

 ### R
-First, you need to download R (https://cran.cnr.berkeley.edu/) and RStudio (https://www.rstudio.com/products/RStudio/#Desktop).
+First, you need to download [R](https://cran.cnr.berkeley.edu/) and [RStudio] (https://www.rstudio.com/products/RStudio/#Desktop).
 Both are free.
 Make sure to download the correct R version for your operating system and the desktop version of RStudio.

 The versions used to create the code are listed below.
 Other versions may or may not work with the code.

-+ RStudio version 1.0.143
++ RStudio version 1.0.153
 + R version 3.4.0

 This is the key package needed for the code.
 The code installs and/or loads it automatically, but just in case the version is listed below.